econchick/roguelynn/_posts/_drafts/_2013-11-23-how-to-spy-with-python.md

 ---
 title: "How to spy with Python: so easy, the NSA can do it"
 layout: post.html
-tags: [prism, NSA, mass surveillance, python, scapy]
+tags: [prism, NSA, "mass surveillance", python, scapy]
 category: [talks, words]
 url: /spy/
 date: November 23rd, 2013